This feature is currently only available in Global Statutory Reporting and Investments solutions.

 - When the link was last modified

-To view link properties, click on a link and open the Link Properties right panel.
+To view link properties, click on a link and open the Link Properties right panel on the right side.
 Check out the Link Properties article to learn more.

 To go directly to the overridden destination link, click Go to Link.